Ōarai, Ibaraki: Noted people from Ōarai

-Ankou Festival
+Anglerfish Festival

-The Ōarai Ankou Festival is held yearly, since 1996, and features a range of traditional activities.
+The Ōarai Anglerfish Festival is held yearly, since 1998, and features a range of traditional activities.

 In popular culture

 The city has become an anime pilgrimage location due to being the setting for the popular franchise Girls und Panzer.
 The main characters of the animated series study in a huge ship originally based in Ōarai.
 Real locations in the city are depicted faithfully, prompting fans to visit the town and giving a boost to local commerce.